kamal5260/Smart_IPTV/README.md

 Supports integrated ads (for project funding only).

 📦 Installation
 Download the compressed file from the Releases section.

 Unzip the file.

-Run the Smart IPTV.exe file (or its equivalent).
+Run the Smart_IPTV.exe file (or its equivalent).

 Note: The program does not contain any pre-loaded channels or playlists.
-The user must provide their own links.
+Users must provide their own links.

 🔐 Privacy Policy
 We do not collect or store any personal information.
-You can read the full Privacy Policy in the app.
+You can read the full Privacy Policy here:

 ⚠️ Legal Disclaimer
 We are not responsible for any content accessed through links added by the user.
 Please use this program in accordance with the applicable laws in your country.

 💼 For Advertisers
-The program supports advertisements through custom pop-up windows after a certain number of user interactions, respecting the terms of use for all ad networks.
+The program supports ads via custom pop-up windows after a certain number of interactions, while respecting the terms of use for all ad networks.

 💡 Technology
 This program was developed in Python using libraries such as: